 Mark Twain once described Mauritius as the model for heaven, and I couldn’t agree more!
 This island near Madagascar has some of the bluest beaches in the world surrounded by tall mountain peaks and jungles.
 If you love crystal clear waters, Mauritius might be the spot for your adventurous elopement!

-If you want to explore the jungle, let’s head to Black River Gorge National Park, a sanctuary with lots of history behind it.
-It’s also home to some incredible day hikes with rewarding views over the ocean or overlooking hidden, dramatic waterfalls – a lovely, secluded spot to elope.
+If you want to explore the jungle, let’s head to Black River Gorge National Park.
+This historic sanctuary is also home to some incredible day hikes.
+These hikes offer rewarding views over the ocean or overlooking hidden, dramatic waterfalls.
+This is a lovely, secluded spot to elope.

 There’s more than just thick jungles on the main island, though.
-Consider looking at Seven Colored Earths, a geological formation on the southwestern side of the mountain that boosts a small sand dune area made up of seven distinct colors.
+Consider looking at Seven Colored Earths.
+This geological formation on the southwestern side of the mountain boosts a small sand dune area made up of seven distinct colors.
 In the late afternoon, the colors are spectacular!